Statistics Notebook

 2. State the alternative hypothesis (H₁): "there is a difference"

-3. Choose a significance level (α): typically 0.05
+3. Pick a significance level (α): usually 0.05

-4. Compute the test statistic and p-value
+4. Compute the test statistic and the p-value

 5. Decision: if p < α, reject H₀